Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints: Experiments

-After pre-training, a linear classification layer is added to the pre-trained Conformer model.
-The model is then fine-tuned on labeled speech data for each downstream ASR task using the CTC criterion.
+After pre-training, a linear classification layer is added to the pre-trained Conformer model for FT on labeled data for each downstream ASR task using the CTC criterion.
 The softmax layer comprises 1,000 labels, which are generated using SentencePiece \cite{kudo2018sentencepiece}.
-Fine-tuning is performed for 30 epochs with an initial learning rate of \( \beta\!=\!5\!\times\!10^{-5} \), which is reduced by a factor of 10 after each subsequent epoch.
-The fine-tuning process concludes after 50 epochs.
+FT is performed for 30 epochs with an initial learning rate of \( \beta\!=\!\!5e\!-\!5\), which is reduced by a factor of 10 after each subsequent epoch.
+The FT concludes after 50 epochs.

-Table~\ref{tab:asr_multilingual} compares the WERs of CSSL, used as the baseline, and the proposed PTEC across four downstream ASR tasks in different languages.
-Based on insights from multi-domain training, we adopt a one-step local update ($K = 1$) for the multilingual experiments.
+Table~\ref{tab:asr_multilingual} compares the WERs of CSSL, used as the baseline, and the proposed PTLOC across four downstream ASR tasks in different languages.
 We also follow the same iterative mutual initialization process as in the multi-domain experiments.
-We conduct three rounds of sequential training, where CSSL is trained for 100 epochs, followed by 80 epochs of PTEC training in each round.
+We conduct three rounds of sequential training, where CSSL is trained for 100 epochs, followed by 80 epochs of PTLOC training in each round.
 The results from the multilingual experiments exhibit a similar trend to those observed in the multi-domain setting.
 The proposed iterative training strategy significantly enhances the adaptivity of the pre-trained model, leading to consistent WER reductions across all four unseen languages.
 Specifically, when comparing the final WERs after iterative training (the last row) to the baseline (the first row), we observe relative improvements of \textbf{2.9\%–9.6\%} across the four test sets.